 The 9 over 6 windows, probably with a fixed upper sash, are rather high style but the small openings are symmetrically placed and speak to the timber frame underneath the siding.
 The siding is ‘skive’ jointed and laid on a tight exposure as seen in the carriage house at 11O Pleasant Street.
 Both signs of older crafts.
 It is worthy of note that the siding on the entry vestibule is not consistent with that of the main house.
 It may be a replacement or the vestibule itself is not original to the house.

 Overall, the home seems to be in good shape.
-With a nice sized lot on the Stroudwater river and pleasant out buildings, I think the home shows Captain Partridge’s vision and choice of lots is still a fine one.
+With a nice sized lot on the Stroudwater River and pleasant outbuildings, I think the home shows Captain Partridge’s vision, and the choice of lots is still a fine one.